- The sense of achievement riding from Coast to Coast

 Our initial riding takes us around the ‘back’ of Crummock Water and Buttermere.
 It’s a nice ‘warm up’ for the legs and serves as a taste of what to expect over the next few days.

-Our first cheeky challenge today is Honister Pass.
-Although an on-road ascent it’s steep in places and allows us to gain some decent height.
-Back off-road once again we top-out at the slate mines of Honister before the rolling technical descent of Castle Crag rewards us for our efforts.
+Our first major challenge today is Honister Pass.
+Although an on-road ascent it’s very steep in places but allows us to gain back some decent height.
+We top-out at the slate mines of Honister before a steep on-road descent to Seatoller rewards us for our efforts.

 Our evening meal will be taken at our pub accommodation that we’ve been bringing tired and hungry Skedaddlers to for as long as we can remember and there’s no better place to be after this initial day on the bike.